 It is very recently updated, so you know it contains all of the most recent information for the new test.
 Although being long and very comprehensive, this exam prep is easy to understand and covers every single detail and minuscule topic.

 This textbook is the official course material for anyone who is pursuing a Personal Trainer Certification from ACTION.
-It includes charts and images that help you learn the job easily.
 The subjects include exercise science, program design, biomechanics, nutrition, client assessment, special populations (like kids, elderly, and injured clients), how to start your business, and legal issues you may encounter.

 These flashcards are for the ACSM Personal Trainer Certification exam.
 The prep review offers over 300 flashcards for students who need something a little simpler than a textbook to learn before they write their exams.

-This ACSM Certified Personal Trainer is a great test prep program for people who learn better by hearing rather than by reading and/or for those who may be visually impaired in some way.
-It is a 4-hour program across 5 different CDs that cover all the information you will need to know to pass the ACSM Certified Personal Trainer exam.
+This ACSM Certified Personal Trainer is a great test prep program for people who learn better by hearing rather than by reading and for those who may be visually impaired in some way.

 The program includes program design, information on resistance training and cardiorespiratory training programs, the guidelines for designing programs that are flexible and can meet individual client needs, sequencing programs, programs for special population needs (like elderly, kids, and injured clients), and more.
 You also get the small added bonus of your purchase being tax deductible.